 I had the unique opportunity to witness the historic launch at Kennedy Space Center and place remote cameras around the launch pad to capture close-up views of the rocket.

-The process of photographing rockets with remote cameras is a unique and risky sort of photography.
+Photographing rockets with remote cameras is a unique and risky sort of photography.
 For this launch, I placed five cameras around the launch pad at distances of 1300 ft (395 m) to 2400 ft (730 m).
 At those distances, it is not safe for humans.
-There is explosion risk and the sound of the rocket at that distance is loud enough to injure or even kill.
+There is an explosion risk, and the sound of the rocket at that distance is loud enough to injure or even kill.

 Launch Pad Close-Ups